MultiDIC/MultiDIC/README.md

-# MaDICT: Matlab DIC Toolbox
+# MultiDIC: a MATLAB Toolbox for Multi-View 3D Digital Image Correlation

 This is the offical repository for: